Fun Stuff/Life Hacks Home Improvement Projects Yard and Outdoor DIY YouTube

 1. Turn Your A/C on High for 3-4 Minutes

-Every vehicle that has air conditioning should also have a high and a low pressure a/c service port.
+Every vehicle that has air conditioning should have a high-pressure and a low-pressure a/c service port.
 They’re typically aluminum tubes, one thicker and one thinner.
 They also have removable caps on them labeled with an ‘H’ and an ‘L’ respectively.
-Locate the low pressure service port and remove the cap.
+Locate the low-pressure service port and remove the cap.
 It should either thread off or just pop off.
 Be sure to put it somewhere safe.

 3. Use the A/C Gauge to Determine Your Current Pressure

 The refrigerant you purchased should have come with a pressure gauge.
 The adapter on the end is identical to that of an air compressor hose.
-Pull up the collet and attach the adapter to the low pressure port.
+Pull up the collet and attach the adapter to the low-pressure port.
 You should get a reading on your gauge.
-If you’re pretty much out of refrigerant, or very low, you’ll likely get a reading between 0 and 15 PSI.
-That means it’s definitely time for a recharge.
-If, however, your reading is in the blue zone (typically above 30 PSI) you might not need refrigerant and may have a different issue altogether.
-Be aware that over filling your refrigerant can be harmful to your system and may cause the same lack of cold air as an under-pressured system.
+If you’re almost out of refrigerant, or very low, you’ll likely get a reading between 0 and 15 PSI.
+That means it’s time for a recharge.
+If, however, your reading is in the blue zone (typically above 30 PSI), you might not need refrigerant and may have a different issue altogether.
+Be aware that overfilling your refrigerant can be harmful to your system and may cause the same lack of cold air as an under-pressured system.

 4. Shake it up!